bpalazzi512/doc-blog/content/BradyLi/blog4.md

 - A functioning website application to help individuals thinking about moving abroad supporting users, moving companies, and admins.
 - Developed and implemented a database and Flask rest API contianing 40 routes to the frontend made using streamlit and python.
 - Incorportated backend to frontend to update seamlessly.

+# Going to miss this dialouge!
+This has been an amazing experience, amazing people, amazing professors, amazing work!
+So sad it is all over, but I will stay connected with everyone!